 Read with the wider share-identification waterfall (s.105 same-day matching first, then s.106A 30-day matching, then the s.104 pool), the effect is: a sale followed by a same-class repurchase within 30 days is matched against the post-disposal purchase.
 The base cost of the new acquisition is the cost of the new shares, not the cost of the original holding; the original holding's base cost rolls forward unaffected.
 The loss-claim or gain-realisation effect of the sale is cancelled because, in substance, the holding has not been broken.

-It is important to read the rule precisely: s.106A is an IDENTIFICATION rule.
+Read the rule precisely. s.106A is an IDENTIFICATION rule.
 It does not ban the trade.
 It changes which acquisition is matched against which disposal.
-The economic effect for a same-class same-person 30-day repurchase is to nullify the loss claim or the gain inside the annual exemption.
+For a same-class, same-person repurchase within 30 days, the economic effect is to nullify the loss claim or the gain you tried to shelter inside the annual exemption.

 Why s.106A Does Not Apply to Direct Property